LiveOIBench: Can Large Language Models Outperform Human Contestants in Informatics Olympiads?: Abstract

 \section{Abstract}

-Competitive programming problems increasingly serve as valuable benchmarks to evaluate the coding capabilities of large language models (LLMs) due to their complexity and ease of verification.
-Yet, current coding benchmarks face limitations such as lack of exceptionally challenging problems, insufficient test case coverage, reliance on online platform APIs that limit accessibility.
-To address these issues, we introduce \data, a comprehensive benchmark featuring $403$ expert-curated Olympiad-level competitive programming problems, each with an average of $60$ expert-designed test cases.
-The problems are sourced directly from $72$ official Informatics Olympiads in different regions conducted between $2023$ and $2025$. \data distinguishes itself through four key features: (1) meticulously curated high-quality tasks with detailed subtask rubrics and extensive private test cases; (2) direct integration of elite contestant performance data to enable informative comparison against top-performing humans; (3) planned continuous, contamination-free updates from newly released Olympiad problems; and (4) a self-contained evaluation system facilitating offline and easy-to-reproduce assessments.
-Benchmarking $32$ popular general-purpose and reasoning LLMs, we find that GPT-5 achieves a notable 81.76th percentile, a strong result that nonetheless falls short of top human contestant performance, who usually place above 90th.
-In contrast, among open-weight reasoning models, GPT-OSS-120B achieves only a 60th percentile, underscoring significant capability disparities from frontier closed models.
-Detailed analyses indicate that robust reasoning models prioritize precise problem analysis over excessive exploration, suggesting future models should emphasize structured analysis and minimize unnecessary exploration.
-All data, code, and leaderboard results will be made publicly available on our website.
+Competitive programming problems are increasingly used to evaluate the coding capabilities of large language models (LLMs) due to their complexity and ease of verification.
+Yet, current coding benchmarks face limitations such as a lack of exceptionally challenging problems, insufficient test case coverage, and reliance on online platform APIs that limit accessibility.
+To address these issues, we introduce \data, a large-scale competitive programming benchmark featuring $403$ expert-curated problems, averaging $60$ official test cases each, drawn from 72 contests across 14 Informatics Olympiads held between 2023 and 2025. \data has four key features: (1) expert-designed tasks with detailed subtask rubrics and extensive test cases; (2) direct comparison to elite human contestants; (3) continuous updates to reduce contamination risk; and (4) a fully offline, reproducible evaluation system.
+Benchmarking $34$ popular general-purpose and reasoning LLMs, we find that GPT-5 achieves an 81.76th percentile, still falling short of top human contestants, while among the open-weight models, GPT-OSS-120B reaches only the 60th percentile.
+Reasoning-trace analyses indicate that robust reasoning models prioritize precise problem analysis over excessive exploration.
+Finally, analyses across release dates, task familiarity, and code similarity find minimal evidence of data contamination in our benchmark.
+Our leaderboard, code, and data are available at: \url{https://liveoibench.github.io/}.